Electrician Visa Sponsorship Jobs in Washington DC

 Are there state-specific licensing or wage requirements that affect electrician visa sponsorship in Washington DC?

 DC requires electricians to hold a District of Columbia Electrical License, issued through the Department of Consumer and Regulatory Affairs.
-Employers sponsoring H-2B or EB-3 workers must meet prevailing wage requirements set by the Department of Labor for the DC metro area, which reflects the high cost of the local market.
+Employers sponsoring H-2B visa or EB-3 workers must meet prevailing wage requirements set by the Department of Labor for the DC metro area, which reflects the high cost of the local market.
 Applicants should verify that any offered role includes employer-covered licensing support, as DC licensure is separate from credentials held in other states.

 What is the prevailing wage for sponsored electrician jobs in Washington DC?